 Vegetation dynamics

 A vegetation monitoring transect was established in 2004 with three plots (A, B, and C) plus an additional up-slope plot in 2009 (Plot D) and a plot down-slope of Plot A in 2010 (Plot E; Figure 16).
 The fringing vegetation is largely comprised of a Melaleuca rhaphiophylla/Eucalyptus rudis complex.
 Most trees are in average to good health (Buller et al., 2019).
 Baumea juncea is found in Plots A -D at relatively constant cover abundance.
-Baumea articulata, however, disappeared from Plot A in 2005 and was present in the new down-slop plot (Plot E) until 2014.
+Baumea articulata, however, disappeared from Plot A in 2005 and was present in the new down-slope plot (Plot E) until 2014.
 (REASON FOR DISAPEARANCE?)

 Plots A and B have shifted in community composition dramatically during the monitoring period as the vegetation responds to lower surface water levels in the lake and the impact of fire in 2004 and 2009 (Buller et al. (2019); Figure 17).
 Regressional analysis reveals that the exotic Avena barbata and the native Tricoryne elatior will increase the most in cover abundance as water levels in the lake remain low or decline further (Figure ??).
 The natives, Carex fascicularis, Triglochin centrocarpa and M. rhaphiophylla are most likely to decline dramatically at the wetland under a scenario of continued low water levels.